alphanome-ai/gnn-causality-research/README.md

 ## [Access the Comprehensive Project Plan](project-plan.md)

 For a detailed outline of our methodologies, objectives, and step-by-step execution strategies, please view our Project Plan with the link above.
-To contribute join our [**Discord**](https://discord.gg/2MC3uJhBxs) to #OpenSourceWallStreet.
+To contribute join our [**Discord**](https://discord.gg/2MC3uJhBxs) to *#OpenSourceWallStreet*.

 ## Repository Setup Instructions